Loading clinical trials...

 This will be a randomized, multi-site double-blind placebo-controlled trial of melatonin (2 different dosing arms) vs. placebo for migraine prevention in adolescents.
 We intend to enroll approximately 210 participants over 15 months at two sites: UCLA and UCSF.
 The duration of participation for each participant will be 4 months.

-The purpose of this study is to test the safety and efficacy of BHV-3500 (zavegepant) versus placebo in the acute treatment of moderate or severe migraine.
+This is a double-blind, randomized, multicenter, outpatient evaluation of the safety and efficacy of elismetrep as compared to placebo in the treatment of moderate or severe migraine.

 NCT03465904